 These spiritual praises of worship are a singing of spiritual songs unto the Father, which places within a people the desire to see Him because they have come to know Him.
 This place of dwelling in God takes us from the visible to the invisible, allowing us to know the realities of the heavenlies, the invisible spirit realm.
 1 John 3:2 states, “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when He shall appear, we shall be like Him; for we shall see Him as He is”.
 This word “appear” as used in this verse has the meaning of “to bring to light, make manifest”.
 Thus, there remains for us those things that have not yet been brought to light.
 But, when the Christ is brought forth to be manifest by revelation, we shall see Him as He is.
 Our home is in the heavenlies and in this place, through worship, praise and spiritual songs we lodge in the presence of our Father to see Him in His manifestations.

-“See” as used in the above scripture “has regard to the object presented to the eye, and to the subject which perceives, at the same time.
+“See” as used in the above scripture “has regard to the object presented to the eye, and also to the subject which perceives, at the same time.
 It denotes, not so much the act of seeing, but the state and condition of the one to whose eye the object is presented that we might truly comprehend.”
 “Truly comprehend” means for us a change.
 This means a coming forth into the likeness of that which we comprehend.
 This means a knowing Him, a walking with Him, fellowshipping with Him and becoming even as He is because we are seeing Him as He is.
 Is God presenting the Christ to you that in seeing Him you are becoming like Him?
-Are you willing to become a member of God’s first-fruits upon the earth?
+Therefore, are you willing to become a member of God’s first-fruits manifestations upon the earth?